 Place each slice of dough onto a parchment lined baking tray about 1 inch apart, and bake until the edges are just barely starting to turn golden.
 Keep an eye on them towards the end of their bake time to avoid over baking.

 These cookies are perfect for any tea lover.
 They aren’t overly sweet and they melt in your mouth like fragrant shortbread.
 The recipe claims to yield eight dozen cookies, but I always end up with closer to fifty.
 It may seem like a lot, but you’ll be amazed at how quickly these little cookies disappear!

 - 2 tbsp finely ground earl grey tea leaves

-- Whisk together the flour, tea and salt in a medium bowl.
+- Whisk together the flour, tea and salt in a medium sized bowl.

-- Reduce the speed to low and gradually add the flour mix.
+- Reduce the speed to low, and gradually add the flour mixture.
 Stir until just combined.

 - Divide the dough in half and transfer each half to a piece of parchment paper.